autobump/autobump/index.md

 Autobump is a bot that automatically creates pull-requests to keep dependencies of your projects up to date.
 It scans the dependency files, and automatically detects out-of-date dependencies using the the configured repository.
 It then creates a pull-request for every outdated dependency.
-Currently Autobump support Maven dependencies defined in the Maven Central Repository.
+Currently Autobump supports Maven dependencies defined in the Maven Central Repository.

 ### What problem does Autobump solve? ###